The Excitement-and the Reality-of Opening a Spa

 Many new estheticians set prices too low out of fear they'll scare away clients.
 But low pricing can actually repel clients-it signals inexperience and leads to burnout.

-Fix: Calculate your true costs (labor, time, products, overhead) and add a healthy profit margin (10–30%).
+Fix: Calculate your true costs (labor, time, products, overhead) and add a healthy profit margin (10-30%).
 Price confidently around the value you deliver-not just the minutes on the clock.
+Our deep dive on spa service pricing for profit walks through the math so you can set rates with confidence from day one.
+If you need help figuring out your ideal pricing, SpaSphere's Sophie AI Coach can analyze your costs and suggest pricing strategies tailored to your market.

 Mistake #3: Neglecting Retail and Add-Ons

-Fix: Stock 2–3 professional products that complement your treatments.
+Fix: Stock 2-3 professional products that complement your treatments.
 Bundle them into services or offer take-home kits.
 Educate clients on extending results between visits.
+Use SpaSphere's Inventory Management to track what's selling so you can double down on winners and phase out slow movers.

 Mistake #4: Inconsistent Branding and Marketing